IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 - each cpu has 4 NUMA regions
 - each NUMA region has 14 cores

+Note: All these conclusion are based on the reasonable hypothesis that the two sockets are identical.

 ## 3. Modification to the original code